HenryFBP/sqlinjection-training-app/video-script.md

     SELECT * FROM users where username='[a' OR 1=1 -- ]' AND password = '098f6bcd4621d373cade4e832627b4f6'

-We're logged in!
-But we didn't give a valid password.
+Our attack was successful.
+We're logged in, even though we didn't give a valid password.

 You can see that the payload is sandwiched between two single quotes.